Connect with us

 makupa bridge

-“Additionally, the project will improve infrastructure along the Mombasa-Nairobi trunk road, allowing free flow of traffic,” PDU says.
+“Additionally, the project will improve infrastructure along the Mombasa-Nairobi trunk road, allowing free flow of traffic,” PDU said during the construction period.

-Stephen Gichuru, the project’s resident engineer, earlier said that: “the bridge will pave the way for the demolition of Makupa Causeway and restoration of the ecosystem in the area, including the free flow of water and marine life”.
+Stephen Gichuru, the project’s resident engineer, said: “The bridge will pave the way for the demolition of Makupa Causeway and restoration of the ecosystem in the area, including the free flow of water and marine life”.

 Traffic disruption

-“We will close the island-bound road for at least one year.
-We are going to close the lower inbound road to Mombasa.
-The disruption will (continue) throughout the entire construction period,” Gichuru warned.
+The island-bound road was closed for at least one year, along with the lower inbound road to Mombasa, causing disruptions throughout the entire construction period.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.